CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 >
 > 3) a React UI client.
 >
 > I hope this article provides insights into the development of such microservices and what it's like to work with Azure Aspire.
-In my experience, Azure Aspire is a real boon for building and composing a microservices application.
+In my experience, Azure Aspire is a real boon for building and composing a microservices application, and I would definitely keep following up the project features and updates.
 >
 > So, let's get started!